 TAWA GRILLED PRAWNS:

-4) Insert a tooth pick (soaked in water) from the head to the tail of each prawn (This will prevent the prawns from curling during cooking).
+- Insert a toothpick (soaked in water) from the head to the tail of each prawn (This will prevent the prawns from curling during cooking).

 UNAKKA CHEMMEEN CHAMMANTHI PODI / SUN-DRIED PRAWN CHUTNEY POWDER WITH COCONUT